timheilman/latin/README.md

-# Wheelock's Latin for Anki
+# Wheelock's Latin Supreme for Anki

-Study materials for the Latin language, mainly from the text _Wheelock's Latin_ and in a format for import to the best-in-class spaced repetition flashcard software, Anki.
+Shared Anki flashcard deck paralleling _Wheelock's Latin_, 7th edition.

-I'll continue to add my initial imports.
-Maybe someday I'll publish the deck through AnkiWeb, and this will become the readme for the deck.
+This shared deck is not of the faint of heart.
+It will require learning the Anki software sufficiently to manage a large deck using fields and tags, and it will teach *all* the material in the textbook, not simply the vocabulary, as the other _Wheelock's Latin_ decks shared at the time of this deck's publication do.

 ## Features